-1.2 What to Look for in 2025
+1.1 What to Look for in 2025

 In 2025, the Company will make several enhancements to existing program offerings to increase participation and drive non-lighting savings.
-These enhancements include augmenting customer engagement and marketing strategies, adding new HVAC and Food Service measures to the upstream program, refining the Building Analytics Program, continuing to promote and ramp up the Energy Management System participation, and to partner with community organizations that can help to drive participation with the Small Business Main Street campaigns.
+These enhancements include augmenting customer engagement and marketing strategies, adding new HVAC and Food Service measures to the midstream initiative, refining the Building Analytics Program, continuing to promote and ramp up the Energy Management System participation, and to partner with community organizations that can help to drive participation with the Small Business Main Street campaigns.
 In 2025, the Company plans to implement the following strategies:

 Deploy a data-driven approach to increasing customer participation in the C&I sector